 If you are using XCC/J, you must have Java installed on your client machine.
-Additionally, you will need the following set up to run the sample applications:
+You must also follow these steps to set up your environment to run the sample applications:

-- Set your JAVA_HOME environment variable, if it is not already set.
-For example, if you are running a Windows machine, set JAVA_HOME in a command window like this: set JAVA_HOME=c:\Sun\SDK\jdk - Substitute the directory in which Java is installed in your environment. - Set your CLASSPATH environment variable correctly, or use the -classpath option to pass the appropriate classpath on the command line.
-Make sure to use the correct name for the marklogic-xcc-N.jar file in your CLASSPATH, where N corresponds to the service release version number.
+- 1. Set your JAVA\HOME environment variable, if it is not already set.
+For example, if you are running a Windows machine, set JAVA\HOME in a command window like this: set JAVA\HOME=c:\Sun\SDK\jdk - 2.
+Substitute the directory in which Java is installed in your environment. - 3.
+Set your CLASSPATH environment variable correctly, or use the -classpath option to pass the appropriate classpath on the command line.
+Make sure to use the correct name for the marklogic-xcc-N. jar file in your CLASSPATH, where N corresponds to the service release version number.